Meet the Adult Psychiatric Access Line (APAL)

 Despite sizable investments at the state and federal level, Virginia’s capacity is constrained across the Commonwealth’s continuum of behavioral health care.

-The Solution: HealthHaven Recovery & APAL
+The Solution: APAL

 1Virginia Health Care Foundation, 2024